bonn0062/GSoD/absolute_beginners.rst

 Indexing and Slicing
 --------------------

-We can index and slice NumPy arrays in the same ways we can slice Python lists:
+We can index and slice NumPy arrays in the same ways we can slice Python lists.

 ::